peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/EDA.md

 ### To whom might this be helpful?

-  - content creators / marketing agencies can get a better understanding of the audience which would help tailor content
+  - Content Creators / Marketing Agencies can get a better understanding of the audience which would help tailor content
-  - data science enthusiasts as they might get new ideas for how to use R (for beginners) or see other people’s analyses (for intermediates)
+  - Data Science enthusiasts as they might get new ideas for how to use R (for beginners) or see other people’s analyses (for intermediates)
-  - people that are generally interested in YouTube
+  - Those that are generally interested in YouTube

 ## Key Insights: